-In February 2023, we reported positive topline safety, pharmacodynamic, and pharmacokinetic data from this trial.
+In September 2023, we reported positive interim safety, pharmacokinetic, pharmacodynamic, and exploratory efficacy data from this trial.
 A dose-dependent response in plasma PPi levels was observed, with a sustained increase in the highest dose cohort to levels comparable to those observed in our study of healthy subjects.
 INZ-701 activity in a greater-than-dose proportional manner was observed, and drug accumulation as shown by a greater-than-dose proportional exposure suggests the potential for once weekly dosing.
+Clinical outcome measures were collected to provide evidence of clinical benefit and to inform the design of future trials in adults.
+All patients showed improvements on clinician-reported GIC scores and seven of the nine patients showed improvement from baseline on patient-reported GIC scores at the last follow-up.
 INZ-701 was generally well-tolerated and exhibited a favorable safety profile, with no serious or severe adverse events attributed to INZ-701.
-Seven of the nine patients experienced adverse events related to INZ-701.
+Seven of the 10 patients experienced adverse events related to INZ-701.
 All adverse events were mild to moderate in severity.
-One patient from the highest dose cohort (1.8 mg/kg) was withdrawn from the Phase 1 portion of the trial at day 18 due to a moderate adverse event (erythema/urticaria) related to INZ-701.
-A replacement patient was enrolled in the Phase 1 portion of the trial and, as of June 30, 2023, all nine patients continue in the Phase 2 portion of the trial in the United States and Europe.
+One patient withdrew from the trial during the Phase 2 portion for personal reasons not related to an adverse event.
+INZ-701 exhibited a favorable immunogenicity profile with low titers of non-neutralizing anti-drug antibodies observed in eight of the 10 patients.
+The anti-drug antibody levels were transient in three out of eight patients.
+Eight patients remain in the trial and seven continue on home self-administration of INZ-701 treatment.

-We plan to report interim data from the ongoing Phase 2 portion of the trial on INZ-701 in adults with ABCC6 Deficiency in September 2023.
 We expect to report topline data from the ongoing Phase 1/2 clinical trial of INZ-701 in adults with ABCC6 Deficiency in the first quarter of 2024.
-Subject to regulatory review and sufficient funding, we plan to initiate a Phase 2 clinical trial of INZ-701 in adult patients with ABCC6 Deficiency in the fourth quarter of 2024.
+Subject to regulatory review and sufficient funding, we plan to initiate a Phase 3 clinical trial of INZ-701 in adult patients with ABCC6 Deficiency in the fourth quarter of 2024.